 Students in grades 9, 10, and 11 must take eight courses.
-Senior students may take a study period when they have achieved 24 credits provided they meet certain requirements
+Senior students may take a study period when they have achieved 24 credits provided, they meet certain requirements.

 Always check the Guidance page of our website for updates and info.
-Although Guidance Counsellors try to see every student every year regarding future planning, students are encouraged to book an interview, at an appropriate time, rather than wait to be contacted.
-Make an appointment with the Guidance secretary.
+Although, Guidance Counsellors try to see every student every year regarding future planning, students are encouraged to book an interview, at an appropriate time, rather than wait to be contacted.
+Make an appointment with the Guidance secretary 905-723-8157 ext 220020.